dataluscorp/browser/mobile/android/docs/geckoview/consumer/automation.rst

 GeckoView and the underlying Gecko engine have many, many options, switches, and toggles "under the hood".
 Automation (and to a lesser extent, debugging) can require configuring the Gecko engine to allow (or disallow) specific actions or features.

 Some such actions and features are controlled by the  `GeckoRuntimeSettings <https://mozilla.github.io/geckoview/javadoc/mozilla-central/org/mozilla/geckoview/GeckoRuntimeSettings.html>`_ instance you configure in your consuming project.
-For example, remote debugging web content via the Firefox Developer Tools is configured by `GeckoRuntimeSettings.Builder#remoteDebuggingEnabled <https://mozilla.github.io/geckoview/javadoc/mozilla-central/org/mozilla/geckoview/GeckoRuntimeSettings.Builder.html#remoteDebuggingEnabled-boolean-)>`_
+For example, remote debugging web content via the Datalus Developer Tools is configured by `GeckoRuntimeSettings.Builder#remoteDebuggingEnabled <https://mozilla.github.io/geckoview/javadoc/mozilla-central/org/mozilla/geckoview/GeckoRuntimeSettings.Builder.html#remoteDebuggingEnabled-boolean-)>`_

 Not all actions and features have GeckoView API interfaces.
 Generally, actions and features that do not have GeckoView API interfaces are not intended for broad usage.
 Configuration for these types of things is controlled by: